-The Auxiliary Life Support system supports the following areas of the ship:
+Auxiliary Life Support system:

 TRANSPORTER ROOM, PERSONNEL QTRS 1 & 2, TROOP QTRS, GUEST QUARTERS, TROOP DEPLOYMENT BAY, FIGHTER BAYS, FLIGHT DECK, OPERATIONS

 If any of these systems are breached then personnel will take some injury.
 The state of the Life Support systems determines the rate of increase and reduction of the Life Factor and Fatigue Factor respectively.